Lincoln Castle Academy: History

 Lincoln Castle Academy was established on 1 April 2011, after the former Yarborough School was granted academy status.

-In 2021 the school removed Business studies, it is currently unknown why this change was made though the school still does Media Studies and ICT as optional studies for GCSEs.

-On 18 to 19 July during the British 2022 heatwave, the school didn't allow students to wear cool clothing such as PE kits and summer clothing, this made parents mad and due to this, the school's Facebook page disappeared from the site due to lots of angry parents complaining about this.
-This also caused local new such as the Lincolnite to report on this, this also caused the Sun and a Welsh news site to report on this giving the school a bad reputation, the following day, 19 July the school allowed non-school uniform as a repose to this and then later that day they closed the school for the day at 1 pm.

-In September 2022 the school was rated inadequate by Ofsted which caused the school to get news articles made about it by the Lincolnite and Lincolnshire Live.

 Yarborough School

 The Conservatives took control of council in 1967, by a majority of ten, which increased to 21 in early May 1968; in February 1968, Lincoln Education Committee had shelved plans for the school, to replace two overcrowded schools; the education committee chairman was Conservative councillor Gilbert Blades.
-There were plans for a £450,000 swimming pool in Lincoln, which were cancelled in July 1970; instead, a 33m £250,000 pool would built at the school, and one at Boultham Moor Secondary School.
+There were plans for a £450,000 swimming pool in Lincoln, which were cancelled in July 1970; instead, a 33-metre £250,000 pool would be built at the school, and one at Boultham Moor Secondary School.

 The new assistant headmaster would be Kenneth Hunter, head of English of the City Grammar School for Boys, in Lincoln, who attended Coalville Grammar School and the University of Birmingham in 1953.
-Although the first Headteacher, Eric Wilson, was recruited in September 1970, students began attending from 7 January 1971.
+Although the first Headteacher, Eric Wilson, was recruited in September 1970, students began attending from Thursday 7 January 1971, with all of the 780 by Monday 11 January.

+The site was built by William Wright & Sons of Lincoln.
+It mostly had a secondary-modern-type cohort.

-Yarborough School officially opened on the Riseholme Road site on 27 March 1971.
+Yarborough School officially opened on the Riseholme Road site on Saturday 27 March 1971, by Horace King, Baron Maybray-King.

 It was a mixed comprehensive education school for students aged 11 and over, replacing the previous Rosemary Secondary Modern for Boys and Spring Hill Secondary Modern for Girls schools.
 The majority of the original staff also transferred from those schools.

 In January 1972 it was decided to build a £350,000 sports centre, with 25m six-lane swimming pool.
 A Phase II building programme, which included the Gymnasium and a Craft block for wood and metal work, opened in September 1973.